Function Computation through a Bidirectional Relay: Results

 \comment{ Next we give our results for the function computation in relay network under OR product setup.
 In Theorem~\ref{Thm_Rate_Region}, we provide a multi letter characterization of the rate region under this setup. }

-\begin{theorem}[RN, multiletter characterization] \begin{enumerate}[(a)] \item The zero-error rate region is given by, $\eR^{0}(f,X,Y) =Z_{X,Y}^{f}$. \item The rate region under unrestricted input setup is given by, $\cR^{(u)}(f,X,Y) =Z_{X,Y}^{f,(u)}$, \end{enumerate} where $Z_{X,Y}^{f}$ and $Z_{X,Y}^{f,(u)}$ are as defined in \eqref{Eq_zero_region} and \eqref{Eq_unrest_region} respectively. \end{theorem}
+\begin{theorem}[RN, multiletter characterization] \begin{enumerate}[(a)] \item The zero-error rate region is given by, $\RNzerre =Z_{X,Y}^{f}$. \item The rate region under unrestricted input setup is given by, $\RNzerun =Z_{X,Y}^{f,(u)}$, \end{enumerate} where $Z_{X,Y}^{f}$ and $Z_{X,Y}^{f,(u)}$ are as defined in \eqref{Eq_graph_region} and \eqref{Eq_unrest_region} respectively. \end{theorem}

-Since a scheme under the unrestricted input setup is also a zero-error scheme, $\cR^{(u)}(f,X,Y) \subseteq \eR^{0}(f,X,Y)$.
+Since a scheme under the unrestricted input setup is also a zero-error scheme, $\RNzerun \subseteq \RNzerre$.
 The multi letter expressions for the rate regions given in Theorem~\ref{Thm_Rate_Region} are difficult to compute.
-We give a single-letter inner bound for $\cR^{(u)}(f,X,Y)$ in Theorem~\ref{Thm_Zero_Inner1}.
-This is achieved by time sharing between two schemes as discussed in the proof.
-We first give some definitions.
+We give a single-letter inner bound for $\RNzerun$ in Theorem~\ref{Thm_Zero_Inner1}. \revd{ This bound is proved by considering the problem under unrestricted input setup.
+Our proof technique is similar to the ones in \cite{Shayevitz_2014}. } \begin{theorem}[RN, zero-error inner bound] \revd{ \begin{enumerate}[(a)] \item Let